-1. Costs connected to proceeding with a dispute:
+1. Costs connected to proceed with a dispute:

 A settlement is most certainly the most inexpensive way to resolve a matter, even before it has fully started at the CCMA.
 What an employee or employer might sometimes forget, is that going to the CCMA can become a very costly experience.